dgerosa/surrkick/README.md

     pip install surrkick

 The SXS surrogate model NRSur7dq2 and a few other dependencies will be installed together with surrkick.
+If you don't have it already, you might need to manually install numpy beforehand (that's `pip install numpy`).
 You can try some functionalities with

     import surrkick